 [su_service title=”Your scalp will be sore:” icon=”icon: chevron-right” size=”26″]Immediately after the surgery your scalp will be sore.
 Cold compressions may help alleviate the symptoms.
 But be gentle; avoid pressing your scalp too hard.[/su_service]

-[su_service title=”Relax as much as you can:” icon=”icon: chevron-right” size=”26″]Though Hair Transplant Surgery is performed on outpatient basis and does not require general anesthesia, it is no less than any major surgery and will take more of toll on your body than expected.
+[su_service title=”Relax as much as you can:” icon=” icon: chevron-right” size=”26″]Though Hair Transplant Surgery is performed on an outpatient basis and does not require general anesthesia, it is no less than any major surgery and will take more of a toll on your body than expected.
 So, expect to have less energy than usual for a few days following the transplant.
-The first principal to a quick and uneventful recovery is to relax as much as you can while your scalp heals.[/su_service]
+The first principle to a quick and uneventful recovery is to relax as much as you can while your scalp heals.[/su_service]

-[su_service title=”Start consuming pain medications immediately afterwards:” icon=”icon: chevron-right” size=”26″]Your surgeon will prescribe you some pain management drugs to cope with the pain and discomfort that you will experience after the surgery.
+[su_service title=”Start consuming pain medications immediately afterward:” icon=” icon: chevron-right” size=”26″]Your surgeon will prescribe you some pain management drugs to cope with the pain and discomfort that you will experience after the surgery.
 Do not wait for the pain symptoms to appear, rather start taking those pain medications immediately after the surgery.[/su_service]

 [su_service title=”Sleep in an upright position:” icon=”icon: chevron-right” size=”26″]Sleep in an upright position with your head elevated at an angle of 45 degrees.
 This will not only help prevent any bleeding but will also help minimize any pain or discomfort.[/su_service]